 Umbraco Cloud and development environments

-In Umbraco Cloud you can work with multiple environments and take advantage of our built in deployment tool, Umbraco Deploy, that makes deployment easy and fast.
+In Umbraco Cloud, you can work with multiple environments and take advantage of our built-in deployment tool, Umbraco Deploy, which makes deployment easy and fast.

 If you want to get more efficient when developing Umbraco sites we even offer training specifically for this purpose with our MVC and Visual Studio courses.
 If you want to know more about how to deploy between environments you can watch the short tutorial video below or read the documentation on deployment.